Career & Internship Specialist

-Think you might be interested in a career in L&S Badgers in Business and Entrepreneurship?
+Think you might be interested in a career in Business and Entrepreneurship?
+You’re in the right place!

-Make an appointment with Derek to talk about job and internship opportunities, get networking tips, prepare for conversations with employers, review your application materials, negotiate a job offer, and more.
+Make an appointment with Beth Karabin to talk about job and internship opportunities, get networking tips, prepare for conversations with employers, review your application materials, negotiate a job offer, and more.

 Want to stay up to date on the latest opportunities for L&S students pursuing careers in business?
-Join the L&S Business & Entrepreneurship Opportunities Facebook Group for regular posts regarding job/internship opportunities, employer events, and more!
+Subscribe to the L&S Business & Entrepreneurship Newsletter to receive news on job/internship opportunities, employer events, and more!

 Interested in a growing, rewarding career?
 As part of the third largest insurance company in the nation, you’ll be a trusted, caring advisor in your community, and you’ll work to inspire, protect and restore the dreams of American Family Insurance customers.